 Simulink.sdi.getAllRunIDs function to get the run IDs that correspond to the last two simulation runs.

 runIDs = Simulink.sdi.getAllRunIDs; runID1 = runIDs(end - 1); runID2 = runIDs(end);

 Simulink.sdi.compareRuns function to compare the runs.
 Specify a global relative tolerance value of

 0.2 and a global time tolerance value of

 runResult = Simulink.sdi.compareRuns(runID1,runID2,'reltol',0.2,'timetol',0.5);

 Summary property of the returned

-You can save the comparison results to an MLDATX file to analyze later or to share with a colleague.
-Use the
+You can save the comparison results to an MLDATX file using the

 Run comparison results that contain the data you want to save, specified as a